 4. Confirm the operation and click Start Backup to begin making a bootable backup.

 - Options: you can compress or split an image file and enable email notification, etc.

-- Schedule: you can create automatic backups in Windows 11 to run at fixed intervals, such as daily, weekly, and monthly.
+- Schedule Backup: you can create automatic backups in Windows 11 to run at fixed intervals, such as daily, weekly, and monthly.

-- Scheme: You can choose different backup methods to run scheduled backup.
+- Backup Scheme: You can choose different backup methods to run scheduled backup.
 Both incremental and differential backup method can improve your backup efficiency, but incremental backup is more demanding to restore and it is recommended that you choose differential backup (advanced version).
-You can also enable the automatic backup cleanup feature, which will periodically clean up extra backups for you to save disk space.
-This feature is available in AOMEI Backupper Professional and higher editions.
+You can also enable the automatic backup cleanup feature to save backup disk space.
+It is available in AOMEI Backupper Professional and higher editions.

 ★ Helpful tips: